Etta Jones: Partnership with Houston Person

 Following these recordings, on which Jones was featured with high-profile arrangers such as Oliver Nelson and jazz stars such as Frank Wess, Roy Haynes, and Gene Ammons, she had a musical partnership of more than 30 years with tenor saxophonist Houston Person, who received equal billing with her.
 He also produced her albums and served as her manager after the pair met in one of Johnny "Hammond" Smith's bands.

 Although Etta Jones is likely to be remembered above all for her recordings on Prestige, she had a very productive musical career in the last two decades of her life.
 She had a close professional relationship with Person (frequently, but mistakenly, identified as Jones's husband), and they performed together for decades.
 Starting in 1976, they began recording for Muse, which later changed its name to HighNote.
 Person became her manager, as well as her record producer and accompanist, in a partnership that lasted until her death in 2001.
 They performed up to 200 times a year until she had to stop due to her health.
-Jones had dealt with cancer for more than a decade until the time of her death and had a mastectomy and chemotherapy.
+Jones had dealt with cancer for more than a decade until the time of her death and had had a mastectomy and chemotherapy.